 We have developed tools to facilitate both levers, while aiming to boost risk-adjusted returns:

-- “Engagement” channel: Engagement maximiser.
-The engagement maximiser identifies which E, S or G improvement(s) could raise shareholder value -as measured by the share price- most for each firm.
-Focusing on financial materiality to create shareholder value is likely to prove persuasive with companies’ management and fellow shareholders, creating a virtuous circle between impact and returns.
+The engagement maximisers measure how much financial value can be unlocked by improving key ESG practices.
+Focusing on creating financial value is likely to prove persuasive with companies’ management and fellow shareholders, creating a virtuous circle between impact and returns.

 We believe ESG tools that help boost risk-adjusted returns can have outsized impact